2000 Canadian Grand Prix: Race

 As Michael Schumacher and Coulthard continued their battle up front, the stewards informed the McLaren team on lap ten that Coulthard would serve a ten-second stop-go penalty as his mechanics had worked on his car 15 seconds before the formation lap began.
 On the 13th lap, Ralf Schumacher overtook Herbert to take 12th position.
-Coulthard took his penalty on lap 14 and rejoined in tenth place.
+Coulthard took his penalty on lap 14 and rejoined in tenth position.
 Herbert entered the pit lane with an gearbox issue on lap 15 and became the race's first retirement.
 Häkkinen failed to pass Barrichello on the front straight on lap 17.
 On lap 20, as the skies darkened and rain showers approached, De la Rosa became the first of the two stopping drivers to make a pit stop.
 He reemerged in 15th position.
 Michael Schumacher had extended his lead over Villeneuve to 22 seconds by the 22nd lap, while Villeneuve continued to battle for second with Barrichello and Häkkinen.
 Frentzen trailed the trio ahead of him by 1.9 seconds.
 Meanwhile, Coulthard was one second slower than the race leader.

 Light rain began to fall on lap 23, and the circuit became slippery, slowing Michael Schumacher's lap times by two seconds for two laps.
 Trulli passed Zonta for sixth place one lap later.
 Coulthard lost three positions after spinning on oil dropped from Verstappen's car at turn 12.
 Villeneuve lost second to Barrichello on lap 25 following a short battle and the Brazilian started to gradually close up to Michael Schumacher.
 As Häkkinen was closing in on Villeneuve, Barrichello began to draw away from the two.
 Two laps later, Trulli overtook teammate Frentzen for sixth.
 Both Ferrari drivers were trading fastest laps by lap 29.
 Meanwhile, Häkkinen began to launch a challenge to overtake Villeneuve for third place.
 Further down, Zonta passed Frentzen for sixth place.
 Jordan retired Frentzen at the end of his 33rd lap due to a drop in pressure in the rear wheel braking system, which softened the brake pedal.